walia6/chessvisualizer/README.md

 **Chess Visualizer** is a tool for analyzing spatial trends in chess games.
 It extracts final board positions from a large set of games and visualizes those positions using heatmaps.
 The visualization focuses on two specific outcomes: checkmate and draw.

-This project is built to demonstrate the capabilities of [`walia6/chesslib`](https://github.com/walia6/chesslib), a pure Java chess engine and utility library used to parse, validate, and evaluate chess positions at scale.
+This project is built to demonstrate the capabilities of [`walia6/chesslib`](https://github.com/walia6/chesslib), a pure Java chess engine and utility library used to parse, validate, and analyze chess positions at scale.

 ![output](./output.png)